tier2tickets/Knowledge-Base/content/general/bestpractices.md

 - the pinned-to-taskbar icon, edited if you'd like with your brand, but make sure it says "HELP" very clearly!, and/or
 - a [HELP decal](https://www.helpdeskbuttons.com/product/keyboard-decals/) on the keyboard hotkey of your choice.

-## 3) Provide customers with hands-on training that fits their schedules
+## 3) Provide customers with hands-on training that fits

 Encourage user adoption by giving end users intentional practice using this new process, whether on the fly in the field, during planned meetings/training sessions/Lunch-and-Learns, or sharing a How-To Sheet.